aleingrosso/aleingrosso.github.io/_pages/schools.md

 A workshop we organized at the [ICTP](https://www.ictp.it/), together with [Francesca Mastrogiuseppe](https://fmastrogiuseppe.github.io/) (SISSA), [Sebastian Goldt](https://datascience.sissa.it/person/16/sebastian-goldt) (SISSA) and [Agostina Palmigiano](https://palmigianolab.com/) (Gatsby Computational Neuroscience Unit).

-A great program featuring invited lectures and contributed talks from emerging scientists in Theoretical Neuroscience, featuring recent advances in the field of dynamics, plasticity, and computation in neuronal circuits, with an emphasis on both mathematical tools and biological implications.
+A great program featuring invited lectures and contributed talks from emerging scientists in Theoretical Neuroscience.
+The workshop showcased advances in the field of dynamics, plasticity, and computation in neuronal circuits, with an emphasis on both mathematical tools and biological implications.
 <br clear="left"/>